3 Reasons Why Email Marketing is Still Effective

 A 4400% ROI?!
 That’s crazy.
 But wait, it gets crazier.
 Email marketing also drives more conversions than any other marketing channel, including search and social.
 And, consumers who purchase products through email spend 138% more than those that don’t receive email offers.
 Clearly, email campaigns are powerful revenue drivers.
 So what is it about email that makes it such an effective marketing tool?

-Second, email is accessible on all devices.
-In a previous blog, we talked about the importance of making your website mobile-responsive.
-This is because more than half of all website traffic came from a mobile phone.
-Luckily, it is very easy to write or read emails on phones and tablets.
+Email is also accessible on all devices.
+It is very easy to write or read emails on phones and tablets.
 At least 50% of all emails are opened on a mobile device already.

-Third, email marketing is incredibly affordable.
-If we look at Facebook, about 2% of your followers will see your organic posts.
+Finally, email marketing is incredibly affordable.
+On Facebook, about 2% of your followers will see your organic posts.
 In order to get more reach, you have to pay for it by creating a sponsored post.
 With email marketing, however, 90% of messages are delivered into the inboxes of your customers.
 You can get your content in front of a lot of eyeballs without having to pay for a “sponsored email.”
 Bonus!
 There’s no email algorithm working against you!

 #2 Email Automation Builds Trust